 After the Second World War, with the pearling business dead, the Trucial States experienced a period of hardship, yet it wasn’t long before things begun to look better.

-Oil Discovery: When Was The Discovery Of Oil In UAE?
+The Discovery Of Oil In UAE

 In spite of oil companies starting the search for oil before the outbreak of the Second World War, it wasn’t until 1958 when the first oil well was found in UAE.
 The area was Umm Shaif, off the coast of Abu Dhabi, as well as inland in the desert region of Murban soon after.